gschmutz/stream-processing-workshop/07b-iot-data-ingestion-mqtt-to-kafka-with-connect/README.md

 ### Adding the MQTT Kafka Connector

-There are two instances of the Kafka Connect service instance running as part of the Modern Data Platform, `kafka-connect-1` and `kafka-connect-2`.
+There are two instances of the Kafka Connect service instance running as part of the Modern Data Platform, `kafka-connect-1` and optionally `kafka-connect-2`.

 To add the connector implementations, without having to copy them into the docker container (or even create a dedicated docker image holding the jar), both connect services are configured to use additional connector implementations from the local folder `/etc/kafka-connect/custom-plugins` inside the docker container.
 This folder is mapped as a volume to the `plugins/kafka-connect` folder outside of the container on to the docker host.